-- About 4 cups cubed leftover bread (see notes)
+- 4 cups cubed leftover bread (see notes)

-- 1 tb. coconut oil (soft or melted state)
+- 1 tbsp coconut oil (soft or melted state)

-- 1 c. pumpkin puree (not the pie filling, just plain pumpkin)
+- 1 cup pumpkin puree (not the pie filling, just plain pumpkin)

-- ¼ tsp. sea salt (less if your bread is salty)
+- 1/4 tsp sea salt (use less if your bread is salty)

-- Preheat the oven to 350 degrees Fahrenheit.
+Preheat the oven to 350 degrees Fahrenheit.
 If your cubed bread is not stale, spread it out in a single layer on a baking sheet.
 Bake the bread, checking on it every 5 minutes, just until the moisture has gone away and the bread is firm and crisp.
+Leave the oven on.